 4. Practice Contentment

-When reflecting on 2019, I was trying to figure out why I was able to do so much more this past year.
+When reflecting on the past year, I was trying to figure out why I was able to do so much more than in the past.
 Then I realized that contentment played a large part in it.

 I used to confuse contentment and complacency.
 In other words, I thought that by being content, I must never strive to be more.

 I didn’t want to be super broke for the rest of our lives, or drowning in debt.
 I didn’t want to be so burdened with my weight that it affected how I interacted with people.